tinelix/OpenDSS/README.md

 ### Linux

-To build the program in Linux origin UNIX-like operating system, use the commands below:
+To build the program in Linux or UNIX-like operating system, use the commands below:

 ```sh
 export CROCON_ROOT=[CroconTUI path]